Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Acknowledgements

 \section{Acknowledgements}

-YN thank Masato Hagimoto, Amiel Sternberg, and Rachel Somerville, Irene Shivaei, Masami Ouchi, Kartheik Iyer, and Laura Sommovigo for frutiful discussion.
-This work made use of v2.3 of the Binary Population and Spectral Synthesis (BPASS) models as described in \citet{Byrne:2022} and \citet{Stanway:2018}.
+We are grateful to the anonymous referee for providing valuable comments that have greatly improved the paper.
+YN thanks Masato Hagimoto, Amiel Sternberg, and Rachel Somerville, Irene Shivaei, Masami Ouchi, Kartheik Iyer, and Laura Sommovigo for frutiful discussion.
+This work made use of v2.3 of the Binary Population and Spectral Synthesis (BPASS) models as described in \citet{Stanway:2018} and \citet{Byrne:2022}.
 Numerical computations and analyses were carried out on the Cray XD2000 and the analysis servers at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
 YN acknowledges funding from JSPS KAKENHI Grant Number 23KJ0728, a JSR fellowship, and Flatiron Research Fellowhship.
 The Flatiron Institute is a division of the Simons Foundation.
 AKI is supported by JSPS KAKENHI Grant Number 23H00131.
 TH acknowledges financial support from the JSPS (19KK0353) and the Kyoto University Foundation.
 DC is supported by research grant PID2021-122603NB-C21 funded by the Ministerio de Ciencia, Innovación y Universidades (MI-CIU/FEDER), project PID2024-156100NB-C21 financed by MI-CIU/AEI /10.13039/501100011033 / FEDER, EU., and the research grant CNS2024-154550 funded by MI-CIU/AEI/10.13039/501100011033.

 \counterwithin{figure}{section} \counterwithin{table}{section}